DyzLecticus/Zeesoft/Games/Assets/SuperHero/README.md

    This can be corrected later by recreating the texture.
  * Include seams in modelling process and regularly check the texture unwrapping for model errors.
  * Follow the natural anatomy when placing bones during the rigging phase.
- * Be sure to extrude control bones and IK pole target bones from the armature to ensure they belong to the same armature.
+ * Do not use inverse kinetics or postional constraints because the animations render differently in JMonkeyEngine compared to Blender.
- * After linking joints to IK pole targets, do not reposition the pole target.
+ * When weight painting the mesh, make sure that no two bones fully control the same vertices because this will mess up rendering in JMonkeyEngine.
- * When weight painting the mesh, make sure that no two bones fully control the same vertices.
+ * Check the rendering and game play of basic animations like "Idle", "Walk" and "Attack" before creating all other animations.

 Tutorials
 ---------